Sports Wagering in South Dakota

 4. We must compete with surrounding gaming jurisdictions’ offerings.
 Sports wagering is doing extremely well in Iowa, and it will be starting in March in Montana and in May in Colorado.

-5. According to the American Gaming Association, 18 states and the District of Columbia currently have legal sports wagering, with 4 states having already authorized sports wagering, while another 7 states have active legislation on sports wagering.
+5. According to the American Gaming Association, 25 states and the District of Columbia currently have legalized sports wagering, with 20 of those states offering live sports wagering today.

-6. Sports wagering is currently happening in South Dakota ILLEGALLY!
-When given the option, we believe South Dakotans want to place their sports wagers in a safe, legal and regulated environment.
+6. South Dakotans want to place their sports wagers in a safe, legal and regulated environment.

-7. Deadwood gaming just celebrated our 30th Anniversary this year.
+7. On November 1st, 2020, Deadwood celebrated 31 years of providing gaming entertainment to the public.
 Our success has been tied to keeping our promises with the voters of South Dakota and creating a fun, safe gaming destination for them to enjoy.

 How do voters feel about Sports Wagering?